iamkayourday/requirement-analysis/README.md

 4. **Reduces Development Costs**: Early identification of requirements reduces the chances of costly changes during later stages of development.

 5. **Supports Better Collaboration**: Provides a clear reference document that helps all teams, from development to QA, work cohesively toward shared goals.

+---

+## Key Activities in Requirement Analysis

+1. **Requirement Gathering**
+   - Conduct interviews with stakeholders to understand their needs and expectations.
+   - Use surveys or questionnaires to collect input from a broader audience.
+   - Organize workshops to gather detailed requirements collaboratively.
+   - Observe end-users in their working environment for insights into real-world needs.
+   - Review existing documentation to understand current functionalities and gaps.

+2. **Requirement Elicitation**
+   - Brainstorm ideas with stakeholders to refine requirements.
+   - Conduct focus group discussions to gather in-depth details.
+   - Use prototyping to help stakeholders visualize the system and finalize their needs.

+3. **Requirement Documentation**
+   - Create detailed requirement specification documents to define all functionalities clearly.
+   - Write user stories to describe requirements from the user's perspective.
+   - Develop use case diagrams to represent interactions between users and the system.

+4. **Requirement Analysis and Modeling**
+   - Prioritize requirements based on their importance and project goals.
+   - Conduct feasibility studies to ensure requirements are technically and financially viable.
+   - Use visual models like data flow diagrams or entity-relationship diagrams for better understanding.

+5. **Requirement Validation**
+   - Review requirements with stakeholders to ensure they are accurate and complete.
+   - Define acceptance criteria to measure when a requirement is successfully met.
+   - Create traceability matrices to track requirements throughout the development lifecycle.